 The solution here is to use a common set of tools in an environment which is centralised and maintained.
 Platforms such as Symphony can deliver the environment securely, meeting the needs of Information Security.
 However, the tools need to allow users common access to shared data with the appropriate interface to meet the needs within the post-trade workflow.

 The success of the spreadsheet has been its ability to provide a quick solution to a business problem which is generally planned to be temporary.
-Over time, however, the overhead of navigating and maintaining the collection of spreadsheets has become too high. ipushpull addresses this challenge by providing an ecosystem for collaborative workflow across the post-trade community, delivering efficiency savings in terms of time spent converting data, but also cost savings in terms of accuracy – reducing the data errors means less resolutions.
-Less resolutions means more efficiency savings.
+Over time, however, the overhead of navigating and maintaining the collection of spreadsheets has become too high. ipushpull addresses this challenge by providing an ecosystem for collaborative workflow across the post-trade community, delivering efficiency savings in terms of time spent converting data, but also cost savings in terms of accuracy – reducing the data errors means fewer resolutions.
+Fewer resolutions mean more efficiency savings.

 If you would like to speak to ipushpull please get in touch with firstname.lastname@example.org.